-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Digestion of Food-1”.
+This set of Class 11 Biology Chapter 16 Multiple Choice Questions & Answers (MCQs) focuses on “Digestion of Food-1”.

 1. The stomach is divided into how many major portions?